infosecn1nja/Red-Teaming-Toolkit/README.md

 * **SharpWeb** .NET 2.0 CLR project to retrieve saved browser credentials from Google Chrome, Mozilla Firefox and Microsoft Internet Explorer/Edge. https://github.com/djhohnstein/SharpWeb
 * **reconerator** C# Targeted Attack Reconnissance Tools. https://github.com/stufus/reconerator
 * **SharpView** C# implementation of harmj0y's PowerView. https://github.com/tevora-threat/SharpView
+* **Watson** is a (.NET 2.0 compliant) C# implementation of Sherlock. https://github.com/rasta-mouse/Watson

+### Labs
+* **Detection Lab** This lab has been designed with defenders in mind.
+Its primary purpose is to allow the user to quickly build a Windows domain that comes pre-loaded with security tooling and some best practices when it comes to system logging configurations. https://github.com/clong/DetectionLab
+* **Modern Windows Attacks and Defense Lab** This is the lab configuration for the Modern Windows Attacks and Defense class that Sean Metcalf (@pyrotek3) and I teach. https://github.com/jaredhaight/WindowsAttackAndDefenseLab

 ### Scripts
 * **Aggressor Scripts** is a scripting language for red team operations and adversary simulations inspired by scriptable IRC clients and bots.